 What you need

 You will need the usual drawing materials i.e. pencils 4b and a rubber.
-Tom will be working with charcoal and coloured chalk pastel on brown paper.
-He will also be using collage so you could bring coloured paper, painted papers, even old paintings with colour and pattern on paper you are happy to repurpose.
-You will need PVA glue or a pritt stick for this.
+Tom will also be working with charcoal and coloured chalk pastel on brown paper.

 You will need access to the internet and ideally a Smart TV, PC or laptop or a tablet with audio.
 Phones are less suitable due to the small screen size but certainly possible.